-- collection of fees and preparation of minutes and development orders. - 3.
-Public notice of DRC meetings shall be posted on the County website and placed in public notice boxes.
+- Public notice of DRC meetings shall be posted on the county website and placed in public notice boxes.
 The general public is invited to observe all meetings and review all documents. - 4.
-Meetings shall be held on a weekly basis as established by the DRC.
-Special meetings may be called from time to time. - 5.
+Meetings shall be held on a weekly basis commencing at 9:00 a.m. as established by the DRC.
+Special meetings may be called from time to time by the Planning and Economic Opportunity Director.
+Minutes of the Minutes of the meetings shall be prepared as well as prepared by and distributed and posted on the County website recorded (audibly) and available to the public upon request.
+An agenda for the DRC shall be posted on the County website, at least seventy-two (72) hours prior to a scheduled meeting. - 5.
 Powers and duties.
-The Development Review Committee has the following powers and duties: - a.
+The development review committee has the following powers and duties: - a.
 To conduct pre-application conferences and provide information about applicable development procedures and standards. - b.
-Preliminary binding site plans: - i.
-Approve Class II and IV preliminary binding site plans - ii.
+Preliminary binding site plans: - Approve Class II and IV preliminary binding site plans; - ii.
 To review and make a recommendation regarding Class III preliminary binding site plans. - c.
-Site engineering drawings To approve site engineering plans for the commencement of horizontal and/or above ground site construction based upon compliance with applicable codes, other regulatory agencies having jurisdiction and the valid preliminary binding site plan. - d.
+Site engineering drawings-\\To approve site engineering plans for the commencement of horizontal and/or above ground site construction based upon compliance with applicable codes, other regulatory agencies having jurisdiction and the valid preliminary binding site plan. - d.
 Approve minor deviations in site engineering plan drawings from an approved preliminary binding site plan which, by way of illustration but not limitation, include the following: - i.
-Where there is no increase in the total number of dwelling units, a change in the types of units not exceeding 5% of the total, e.g. cumulative change from single family to town home of 20 units in a residential development of 425 units is acceptable. - ii.
-An increase or decrease of parking spaces where the proposed number remains in excess of minimum code requirements e.g, anchor tenant wants 120 parking spaces where 117 are required by the LDC. - iii.
-Change in location of a driveway connection up to 150 feet centerline measurement on the same road segment required pursuant to an F.D.O.T. permit. - iv.
-Decrease in jurisdictional wetlands not exceeding 10% made pursuant to a final environmental resources permit issued by the

-- SJRWMD.
-Example, the water management district permits compensatory mitigation reducing 2 acres of jurisdictional wetlands on a preliminary binding site plan indicating 21 acres of preserved jurisdictional wetlands. - v.
-Increase or decrease of storm water management areas not exceeding 15% of the stormwater area on the approved preliminary binding site plan based on final design and permitting through the SJRWMD. - e.
-Review and approve preliminary plats. - f.
-Upon request, review amendments to the Land Development Code or Comprehensive Plan.
+Where there is no increase in the total number of dwelling units, a change in the types of units not exceeding five (5) percent of the total, e.g., cumulative change from single family to town home of twenty (20) units in a residential development of four hundred twenty-five (425) units is acceptable. - ii.
+An increase or decrease of parking spaces where the proposed number remains in excess of minimum code requirements e.g., anchor tenant wants one hundred twenty (120) parking spaces where one hundred seventeen (117) are required by the LDC. - iii.
+Change in location of a driveway connection up to one hundred fifty (150) feet centerline measurement on the same road segment required pursuant to an F.D.O.T. permit. - iv.
+Decrease in jurisdictional wetlands not exceeding ten (10) percent made pursuant to a final environmental resources permit issued by the SJRWMD.
+Example, the water management district permits compensatory mitigation reducing two (2) acres of jurisdictional wetlands on a preliminary binding site plan indicating twenty-one (21) acres of preserved jurisdictional wetlands. - v.
+Increase or decrease of stormwater management areas not exceeding fifteen (15) percent of the stormwater area on the approved preliminary binding site plan based on final design and permitting through the SJRWMD. - Review and approve preliminary plats. - f.
+Upon request, review amendments to the land development code or comprehensive plan.

-C. Submission requirements
+C. Submission requirements.